 “Implementing Organizational Change”

-In which the challenges of and lessons learned from implementing a computerized medical record are discussed.
+In which the challenges of and lessons learned from leading a major organizational change are discussed.

-In which the example of cigarette smoking is used to illustrate how only knowledge that is believed is able to motivate behavioral change.
+In which the example of cigarette smoking is used to illustrate how knowledge must be believed to motivate behavioral change.

 Key concepts: why belief is the key to behavioral change, the definition of wisdom and its relationship to belief, manifesting wisdom to manifest change.